DPSCS Community Releases

 About This Dashboard

-This Dashboard presents the county-level impact of DPSCS releases from FY 2015 to FY 2019.
+This Dashboard presents the county-level impact of DPSCS releases.
 Each year, there are thousands of releases from DPSCS custody, both to other correctional facilities and to the community.
 This dashboard displays the number of individuals released back into each county based on home plans completed as part of the reentry process and their relative impact as part of the local population.
 State corrections represent only part of the reentry impact to each community, and some counties partner with DPSCS to bring individuals back sooner, to begin working within their communities pre-release, to be closer to their families, and to complete programming within their community system before release.
-The FY2020 page contains projected releases based on home plan completion, and does necessarily represent the number of individuals already released.
+The dashboard contains projected releases based on home plan completion, and does necessarily represent the number of individuals already released.